 Contact an Orange County Electrocution Accident Attorney

 Aitken * Aitken * Cohn has successfully represented numerous electrocution accident victims in Orange County, California and nationwide.
 The law firm has the compassion, resources, and experience to consult the unfortunate victims of electrocution.
-For a free consultation from a nationally recognized electrocution injury lawyer in Orange County, please contact (866) 434-1424 or fill out the contact form and a specialist will be in touch shortly.
+For a free consultation from a nationally recognized personal injury lawyer in Orange County, please contact (866) 434-1424 or fill out the contact form and a specialist will be in touch shortly.